Rob174/FIBI_Recherche/README.md

 # Repository of the paper BI vs FI revisited

+[FIBI/analysis_results/](FIBI/analysis_results/) contains the code used to extract the results and build the figures from the metrics gathered in the c++ local searches programs.
+[cpp_generation/FIBI/](cpp_generation/FIBI/) contains the acctual local searches (TSP, MSSC, wMAXSAT)

 ## Litterature review

 To see the litterature review, go on https://rob174.github.io/BibliographyMaker/.